 This subtopic focuses on outlining the necessary hardware and software specifications for the hand gesture control system.
 It includes details such as the minimum processing power, memory, and storage requirements for the system, as well as any specific sensor or camera specifications needed for gesture recognition.
-Additionally, it may cover compatibility requirements with different operating systems or platforms, and any other hardware or software dependencies essential for the system's functioning.
+Additionally, it may cover compatibility requirements with different operating systems or platforms, and any other hardware or software dependencies essential for the functioning of the system.